clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 ### Configuring Your ASP.NET Core Application to receive incoming `InvokeRequest` requests

 _It is assumed that your ASP.NET Core Lambda applications are configured to run using Kestrel when debugging locally.
-If you are running the app using IIS or IIS Express then the requests will fail to be processed properly._
+If you are running the app using IIS or IIS Express then the incoming requests will fail to be processed properly._

 **Ensure the Catalog Tool (dotnet lambda-app-mesh) is running prior to to launching your ASP.NET Core apps**.
 Otherwise, you'll get an exception when trying to register with the catalog.